 Encourage stock ownership.
 Sonoco values stock ownership and retention by its executives because we believe that it reinforces a "shareholder" mindset.
 Executives are expected to maintain a substantial ownership interest for the duration of their employment.
 We have a "No-Hedging" policy that prohibits our directors, executive officers or other employees from entering into speculative transactions in our stock that would cause personal interests to conflict with the best interests of the Company and its shareholders.
-In February 2014, the Board of Directors adopted an anti-pledging policy that prohibits Directors and executive officers who are subject to target Sonoco common stock ownership guidelines from pledging any of the shares they are required to own under such guidelines to secure any indebtedness.
-Backdating, re-pricing, or retroactively granting equity awards are not permitted under our equity compensation plans.
-Payment of dividend equivalents on unearned performance shares or stock options is not authorized under our equity compensation plans.
+In addition, the Board of Directors adopted an anti-pledging policy that prohibits Directors and executive officers who are subject to target Sonoco common stock ownership guidelines from pledging any of the shares they are required to own under such guidelines to secure any indebtedness.
+Our equity compensation plans do not permit backdating, re-pricing, or retroactively granting equity awards, or payment of dividend equivalents on unearned performance shares or stock options.

 Minimize guarantees.
 Sonoco believes that senior executives should be engaged without employment contracts that guarantee salary or incentive payments or that provide substantial severance payments upon termination (absent a change in control).
+In addition, Sonoco provides limited executive benefits and perguisites and does not provide tax gross-ups to our NEOs.

 Lead by example.
 Director compensation should be reasonably structured to reward the efforts of directors without compromising the independence necessary to protect shareholders' long-term interests.
-We believe that payment of a significant portion of directors' fees in stock that must be held for the duration of the director's service establishes alignment with the interest of other shareholders.
+We believe that payment of a significant portion of directors' fees in stock that must be held for the duration of the director's service helps align directors' interests with the interests of other shareholders.